What is an SLA?

 • the 9x5xNBD, which stands for 9 hours a day (8am-5pm), 5 days a week (usually M-F), and next business day for parts shipping and potentially for on-site engineering support

-When we talk through service level agreements with our clients, we break down what each of those numbers mean and often find that the client has needs that might not perfectly fit either of those coverage windows.
-That’s no problem though because we can set up a custom SLA to match their needs.
+When we talk through service level agreements with our clients, we break down what each of those numbers means and often find that the client has needs that might not perfectly fit either of those coverage windows.
+That’s no problem, though, because we can set up a custom SLA to match their needs.

 Parts Stocking & Shipping

-When we talk through service level agreements with our clients, we break down what each of those numbers mean and often find that the client has needs that might not perfectly fit either of those coverage windows.
-That’s no problem though because we can set up a custom SLA to match their needs.
+When we talk through service level agreements with our clients, we break down what each of those numbers means and often find that the client has needs that might not perfectly fit either of those coverage windows.
+No worries.
+We can set up a custom SLA with a parts stocking strategy tailored to them.

 On-Site Support